-Default: Taking out a Federal Direct Student Loan will have an impact on your future credit and financial aid eligibility.
+Taking out a Federal Direct Student Loan will have an impact on your future credit and financial aid eligibility.
 Failure to make regularly scheduled payments on your student loan can lead to a defaulted loan.
-If you are having difficulty repaying your loan, please contact the Direct Student Loan at www.direct.ed.gov.
-You will be given several options to temporary defer your loan payments to avoid the consequences of default which can include any or all of the following: ineligibility for further aid, ineligibility for deferment options, turnover to a collection agency, damage to your credit rating, wage garnishment and legal action by the federal government.
+If you are having difficulty repaying your loan, please contact your Direct Student Loan servicer by logging in to My Federal Student Aid at https://studentaid.ed.gov.
+You will be given several options to change your repayment plan or temporarily defer your loan payments to avoid the consequences of default which can include any or all of the following: ineligibility for further aid, ineligibility for deferment options, assignment to a collection agency, damage to your credit rating, wage garnishment and legal action by the federal government.

-Direct Loan Application Deadlines: Students are encouraged to submit all direct loan paperwork by the following deadlines to ensure prompt processing by the end of the term.
+Direct Loan Application Timelines: Students are encouraged to submit all direct loan paperwork by the following dates to ensure prompt processing by the end of the term.

-Fall 2013: Tuesday, November 19, 2013
+Fall 2014: November 15, 2014

-Spring 2014: Friday, April 25, 2014
+Spring 2015: April 15, 2015

-Summer 2014: TBA
+Summer 2015: TBA

 Scholarships: Scholarships are funds from a variety of sources that do not have to be repaid.
 They vary in amount, requirements and criteria and many are not subject to federal aid eligibility requirements.
 These need and non-need based awards are processed throughout the year.
-However, the most scholarships are available for application in January each year and are awarded by May.
+However, most scholarships are available for application in January each year and are awarded by May.
 Please click here for more information and access to the online application.
 Scholarship awards will be added to the student's award package to assure that the student's awards do not exceed his or her documented need.
 Awarded scholarships will also be reported as income to the Internal Revenue Service.